yanniSkawronski/dai-lab01-cli/README.md

 $ git clone git@github.com:yanniSkawronski/dai-lab01-cli.git
 ```

 Then move into the main folder and compile the package.
-This requires Java to be installed on the computer.
+This requires Java Temurin 21 (jdk21) and maven.

 ```
 $ cd dai-lab01-cli